Set it and forget it!

-- The files are no longer available in this first post, the ones available in some posts are not the last versions
+- Indicators are no longer available in this first post, the ones available in some inner posts are not the last versions

-- If you want to have the latest supply and demand rectangle extender indicator's version and installer, you need to fill out the webinar's form above.
+- If you want to have the latest supply and demand rectangle extender indicator's version and installer, you need to fill out this form above.
 At the end of the process you will get the download link.

 Those who have been following my thread know how hard I've worked to try and help you all.
 It all started like a simple trade journal, but out of the blue in less than 4 months it became something very different to what I had initially created it for.
 The thread had grown to such an extent that I could have never imagined.

 This thread is not a trading journal any more; it’s a meeting point to help traders understand how supply and demand works, helping them to understand the forces that govern both the markets and our lives.

 I'm really glad that so many of you are interested in understanding how the market works.
 However the fact is that the thread had started to absorb my life, my spare time, it took me a lot of time to manage not only the thread but replying to dozens of daily private emails that hit my inbox.
 The number of emails I was receiving in the was increasing and I couldn't cope with it.

 Life is karma, life is a boomerang.
 Whatever you do in life, it will be returned to you 10 times bigger.
 This thread is changing my life in many ways, hopefully it will change many others as well, the emails I receive every day go in that direction as well.